 2. TECH TRACK

 The goal of the 121 system is Direct Cash Aid, which consists of two components.
 Digital Identity Creation and Cash Aid Distribution.
+For the pilot in Ukraine, the prototype focused on the first component.

-For the Pilot in Ukraine, the prototype focused on the first component: Digital Identity Creation.
-The prototype was co-created by the 121 tech team: A collaboration between Tykn & 510 (An Initiative of the Netherlands Red Cross).
+Digital Identity Creation: The prototype was co-created in a collaboration between Tykn & 510 (An Initiative of the Netherlands Red Cross).
 Tykn leads the development of the #DigitalIdentityBackend and 510 leads the development of the #121Frontend and integration into the #121System.

 Tykn’s mission is “Providing access to human rights through digital identities.
 Because people matter.”
 And that is indeed what they have been working on: bringing privacy, data protection and efficiency to digital identities using blockchain.

 510’s purpose is to “Improve speed, quality & cost-effectiveness of humanitarian aid by using data & digital”.
 It started 121 in 2017 as a way to reach this purpose.
 It leverages data science, technology and Human Centered Design to create its products.

 Hover over the parts in the image below & click to learn more about the Prototype created for the 121 Ukraine pilot.